atomisthq/docs/docs/authoring/container-skills.md

-# Container Skills

-Container Skills run Docker images when something, anything really, happens.
+Container skills run Docker images when an event happens.
+Since you define the Docker image to run and you can also define custom events and event payloads, container skills basically let you run _anything you want whenever you want_.
+In other words, container skills provide a powerful tool to trigger or schedule any task imaginable.

 This section describes the contract between a container skill and the skill runtime.
 The information in this documentation provides details on what